Naftali Hertz ben Yaakov Elchanan: Works

 The book Emeq HaMelekh is the source for the famous story about the historic Avraham Avinu synagogue in Hebron.
 According to the introduction, a stranger appeared on the evening of Yom Kippur to serve as the 10th man of the minyan and thus complete the required number of people for a prayer service.
 After Yom Kippur, the rest of the congregation couldn't find him.
-That night the hazzan of the synagogue dreamed that the man was speaking to him and told him that he was Avraham Avinu, the Patriarch of the Jewish people who is buried nearby in the Cave of Machpela.
-The full text of this story and the original cover of the book today hangs on a plaque in the Avraham Avinu synagogue.
+That night, the hazzan of the synagogue dreamed that the man was speaking to him and told him that he was Avraham Avinu, the Patriarch of the Jewish people who is buried nearby in the Cave of Machpela.
+The full text of this story and the original cover of the book today hang on a plaque in the Avraham Avinu synagogue.